2001 Dartmouth College murders: Sentencing

 During the sentencing hearing, Parker wept and expressed remorse during his apology for his part in the killings.
 He was sentenced to 25 years with a possibility of parole after 16 years.

 After Tulloch's guilty plea, he was sentenced to life imprisonment without parole.
 He showed no emotion at the sentencing hearing and made no statement.

-Aftermath (as of 2015)
+Parker post-sentencing and parole

-Parker is being held in the New Hampshire State Prison for Men in Concord.
-He has been classified as a Custody Level 3 prisoner (medium custody), which means that he has freedom to move within the prison except for head counts and lock downs at night.
+Parker was held in the New Hampshire State Prison for Men in Concord and was classified as a Custody Level 3 prisoner, medium custody, which meant that he had freedom to move within the prison, except for head counts and lock downs at night.
 This classification allows inmates to leave their cells until the mandatory lockdown at 11 P.M.
-Prison officials have reported that Parker takes part in play productions put on by inmates, works at arts and crafts, plays guitar and practices yoga.
+Prison officials reported that Parker took part in play productions put on by inmates, worked at arts and crafts, played guitar and practiced yoga.

+On April 18, 2024, James Parker was granted parole and he was released in June 2024.
+Parker had expressed profound remorse for the murders and had a track record as a good inmate, including earning bachelor's degree and master's degree in management from New England College while in prison.
+Corrections officials said he will remain under supervision until 2098.
+He is subject to returning to prison if he violates any parole conditions.

+Tulloch re-sentencing review

-Tulloch is held in the same prison (after beginning his sentence at the Northern New Hampshire Correctional Facility in Berlin).
-He is also in Custody Level 3 (medium custody).
-He eats meals in the same chow hall at the same time as Parker.
-Their contact is reported as minimal.
+Tulloch is held in the New Hampshire State Prison for Men in Concord after beginning his sentence at the Northern New Hampshire Correctional Facility in Berlin.
+While Parker was incarcerated, both ate meals in the same chow hall at the same time.
+However, their contact was reported as minimal.